Shireen-Y/airport/README.md

 - Use TDD to write some tests, then code the airport interface.

 # Specification for Airport
 - This file has the specification for the airport.
+- 'return' will exit the function

 ## Passengers